ibm-cloud-docs/vpc/managing-gpus.md

 1. Provision a [virtual server instance](/docs/vpc?topic=vpc-creating-virtual-servers) by choosing the Intel® Gaudi® 3 AI Accelerator [instance profile](/docs/vpc?topic=vpc-accelerated-profile-family&interface=ui#gaudi-3-vsi-profiles) in the Profile field.
 Stock and custom operating system images are supported.
 2. Install the Intel Gaudi 3 AI Accelerator software and drivers for your virtual server.
 To download the drivers, see [Intel Gaudi Driver and Software Installation](https://docs.habana.ai/en/latest/Installation_Guide/Driver_Installation.html){: external} page.

+## Configuring a virtual server instance with an AMD Instinct MI300X Accelerator
+{: #provision-amd-mi300x-on-vsi}

+1. Provision a [virtual server instance](/docs/vpc?topic=vpc-creating-virtual-servers) by choosing the AMD Instinct™ MI300X Accelerator [instance profile](/docs/vpc?topic=vpc-accelerated-profile-family) in the Profile field.
+Stock and custom operating system images are supported.
+2. Install the necessary drivers for your virtual server.
+To download the drivers, see [Installing ROCm and machine learning frameworks](https://rocm.docs.amd.com/en/latest/how-to/rocm-for-ai/inference/install.html){: external} page.
+3. If the guest OS for your virtual server is Ubuntu, you must remove `nomodeset` from the command line and restart the virtual server.
+    1. These commands must be run as root.
+Sudo to root.
+       ```sh
+       sudo -i
+       ```
+       {: pre}

+    2. Remove `nomodeset` from the settings file.
+The following example uses vi.
+       ```sh
+       vi /etc/default/grub.d/50-cloudimg-settings.cfg
+       ```
+       {: pre}

+    3. Verify that `nomodeset` is removed from the settings file.
+       ```sh
+       cat /etc/default/grub.d/50-cloudimg-settings.cfg
+       ```
+       {: pre}

+    4. Update grub.
+       ```sh
+       update-grub
+       ```
+       {: pre}

+    5. Restart the virtual server.

 ## Integrating drivers into a custom image from volume